Positive representations over real closed fields: Preliminaries

 \section{Preliminaries}

-We collect here some background about the tools at play in this paper: Fuchsian groups, ordered fields, real algebraic geometry, semisimple linear semi-algebraic groups, their Jordan projection, parabolic subgroups and flag varieties.
+We collect in this section some background about the tools at play in this paper: Fuchsian groups, ordered fields, real algebraic geometry, semisimple linear semi-algebraic groups, their Jordan projection, parabolic subgroups and flag varieties.